upbound/docs/content/providers/provider-terraform/migrate-provider-tf.md

 ## State management

 For greenfield deployments, this approach works well for users who are already familiar with Terraform.
-If your organization wants to maintain state with a remote Terraform state file, you can use a `ProviderConfig` to point your
-Crossplane-controlled Terraform provider to the correct backend.
+To maintain state with a remote Terraform state file, you can use a `ProviderConfig` to point your Crossplane-controlled Terraform provider to the correct backend.

 The example below uses the `kubernetes` backend: